Olkiluoto Nuclear Power Plant: Unit 3

 Unit 3 is a EPR, a type of third generation pressurized water reactor.
 It has a nameplate capacity of 1600 MW.
 Japan Steel Works and Mitsubishi Heavy Industries manufactured the unit's 526-ton reactor pressure vessel.

 Construction started in 2005, and the start of commercial operation was planned for 2010.
-This has been pushed back several times only starting regular production in 2023, 18 years after the start of construction.
+This was pushed back several times only starting regular production in 2023, 18 years after the start of construction.